haberdashPI/SignalOperators.jl/docs/src/manual.md

 This example creates a 1 kHz pure-tone (sine wave) that lasts 5 seconds.
 Its amplitude is 20 dB lower than a signal with unit 1 power.

-There are a few things going on here: piping, the use of units, infinite length signals, and unspecified sample rates.
+There are a few things going on here: piping, the use of units, infinite length signals, and unspecified frame rates.

 ### Piping